datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 ## Introduction

-We've recently introduced Authentication in the Metadata Service layer.
-This document will provide a technical overview of the feature aimed at developers evaluating or operating DataHub for their companies.
-It will include a characterization of the motivations forthe feature, the key components in its design, the new capabilities it provides, & instructions on configuring Authentication in the Metadata Service.
+We recently introduced Authentication in the Metadata Service layer.
+This document will provide a technical overview of the feature aimed at developers evaluating or operating DataHub.
+It will include a characterization of the motivations for the feature, the key components in its design, the new capabilities it provides, & configuration instructions.

 ## Background